Leclerc more focused on 2023 than on battle for second place

-SAO PAULO : Ferrari's Charles Leclerc said on Wednesday he was more focused on next season than battling Red Bull rival Sergio Perez for second place in this year's Formula One championship.
+SAO PAULO: Ferrari's Charles Leclerc said on Wednesday (Nov 9) he was more focused on next season than battling Red Bull rival Sergio Perez for second place in this year's Formula One championship.

 The Monegasque driver heads into this weekend's Sao Paulo Grand Prix, the penultimate race of the campaign, only five points behind the Mexican.